Black woman sitting at desk, using computer writing in notebook

 How We Are Solving It

-Through an empowering approach of comprehensive technology skills training, mentorship and target job placement: World Innovation League is seeking to elevate the representation of Black Canadians and new immigrants in essential tech roles by 50% over the next five years.
-This program will tackle the shortage of diverse talent in high-growth fields of artificial intelligence (AI), financial technology, workplace technologies, cybersecurity and healthcare technology.
+Through an empowering approach of comprehensive technology skills training, mentorship and target job placement: World Innovation League seeks to elevate the representation of Black Canadians and new immigrants in essential tech roles by 50% over the next five years.
+Their programming tackles the shortage of diverse talent in high-growth fields of artificial intelligence (AI), financial technology, workplace technologies, cybersecurity and healthcare technology.

-The program will focus on developing expertise for over 420 Black Canadians youths in the following core areas:
+The program focuses on developing expertise for Black Canadian youth in the following core areas:

-The program will also provide participants with mentorship, employment connections and host hackathons for hands-on experience with tangible outputs for their portfolios and opportunities to enhance employability.
-Participant experiences and outcomes will be documented to contribute to Canada’s national dialogue on opportunities for Black Canadians in tech, as well as develop a Canadian-centric playbook for milestone-based learning and hackathons that can be adapted and used by other organizations for upskilling initiatives.
+The program also provides participants with mentorship, employment connections and host hackathons for hands-on experience with tangible outputs for their portfolios and opportunities to enhance employability.
+Participant experiences and outcomes are documented to contribute to Canada’s national dialogue on opportunities for Black Canadians in tech, as well as enhancing a Canadian-centric playbook for milestone-based learning and hackathons that are adapted and used by other organizations for upskilling initiatives.

 The Result

-Through the World Innovation League’s Diverse Tech Talent Program (DTTP), this project exceeded its original target and delivered web development, UI/UX and product management training to 500 Black Canadian and immigrant youths.
+In 2023, DIGITAL’s co-investment with the World Innovation League supporting their Diverse Tech Talent Program (DTTP) to exceed its original target and deliver web development, UI/UX and product management training to 500 Black Canadian and immigrant youths.
 Their mentorship program and hackathons successfully benefited 400 participants by enhancing their ongoing portfolios and CVs to be more competitive in the job market.

 World Innovation League collaborated with 55 employers to review program curriculum, onboard participants to employer projects and facilitate employer mentorship opportunities for participants.
-They successfully facilitated targeted project-based work experience placements for 340 participants within key tech sectors such as Artificial Intelligence (AI), financial technology, cybersecurity and healthcare technology.
+They successfully facilitated targeted project-based work experience placements for 340 participants within key tech sectors such as AI, fintech, cybersecurity and health tech.